the-galah-survey/the-galah-survey.github.io/survey/structure.md

 The GALAH Survey is an Australian-led project of [over 50 scientists at dozens of institutions](/survey/people).
 The scientific achievements of the GALAH have been enabled by the technical and financial contributions, and the collective scientific expertise, of this vibrant collaboration.

 The GALAH Survey is led by a Survey Managment Group (SMG) and an Executive group.
-Below this is a Working Group structure,
+Below this is a Working Group structure.

 ### Executive group